5 points of a Newtecnic architecture

 1. 25 years’ experience as multidisciplinary engineers and designers

 The firm has 25 years’ experience as multidisciplinary engineers and designers on high-profile, large-scale projects around the world, following the founders’ experience of 10 years each in senior roles in world-leading architecture practices in Paris.
-The firm is ranked in third place in the NCE list of Top 100 companies.
+The firm has been ranked in third place in the NCE list of Top 100 companies in this field.

 2. Combining architectural arrangement of spaces and engineering of built form